-Aon plc - Insider Trading Policy
+Aon plc Insider Trading Policy

-Aon plc ("Aon" or the "Company") has adopted this Insider Trading Policy (the "Policy") to promote compliance with securities laws, to prevent insider trading or allegations of insider trading, and to protect Aon's and the reputation of those covered by the Policy for integrity and ethical conduct.
-This Policy applies to all directors, officers, and employees of Aon and its subsidiaries, as well as Independent Contractors (as defined below) and family members or other members of a director's, officer's, employee's, and Independent Contractor's household, as described below.
+Aon plc ("Aon" or the "Company") has adopted this Insider Trading Policy (the "Policy") to promote compliance with securities laws, to prevent insider trading or allegations of insider trading, and to protect the reputation of Aon and those covered by the Policy for integrity and ethical conduct.
+This Policy applies to all directors, officers, and employees of Aon and its subsidiaries, as well as Independent Contractors (as defined below) and Family Members (as defined below).
 It is your obligation to understand and comply with this Policy.
 Please also see Aon's Code of Business Conduct, which contains some basic principles governing insider trading.

-U.S. federal and state securities laws as well, as the laws of many other jurisdictions in which the Company operates, prohibit the purchase or sale of a company's securities by individuals who possess material, non-public information about that company.
-These laws also prohibit individuals who are aware of material, non-public information from disclosing it to others who could trade using that information.
+U.S. federal and state securities laws, as well as the laws of many other jurisdictions in which the Company operates, prohibit the purchase or sale of a company's securities by individuals who possess material nonpublic information about that company.
+These laws also prohibit individuals who are aware of material nonpublic information from disclosing it to others who could trade using that information.